ygemici/osz/loader/README.md

 can be splitted into several files and yet they will be loaded together as if it was a monolitic kernel, and you can use your own filesystem for that.

-Also note that the INITRD can be in another Option ROM, for diskless boot.
+Also note that the INITRD can be in another Option ROM, which is ideal for diskless, embedded systems.

 License
 -------